MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

 ---
-title: Install Copilot for Sales in Outlook
+title: Install Microsoft 365 Copilot for Sales in Outlook
 description: Learn how to install, manage, and update the Copilot for Sales app in Microsoft 365 with this comprehensive guide. ms.date: 08/09/2024 ms.topic: article